helgoboss/helgobox/doc/user-guide.md

 - *Standard mode*
     - All controls work, including feedback.
-    - Button LED feedback looks a bit confusing in toggle mode (but works correctly, thanks to the "Send feedback after control" workaround).
+    - Button LED feedback looks a bit confusing in toggle mode (but works correctly if you switch on "Send feedback after control" in the mappings).
     - Needs some preparation via X-TOUCH Editor.
 - *MC mode:*
     - No preparation necessary.